eleda77/eleda77.github.io/docs/vocab_list.md

 **bantam** - a chicken of a small breed, the male of which is noted for its aggression

+**bartizan** - an overhanging corner turret at the top of a castle or church tower

+**beguine** - a popular dance of West Indian origin, similar to the foxtrot

 **benison** - a blessing

 **besom** - a broom made of twigs tied around a stick